General Care Instructions

 Most of our gear should be washed in cold water, without fabric softener, and either dried on tumble-dry low or hung to dry.
 All care instructions can be found on the garment label.

 Dry-cleaning and professional laundering frequently lead to deterioration of the fabric.
 However, we recognize that some might not have the option to wash at home.
 If you do bring your Ministry of Supply garments, particularly the dress shirts, to the laundry, be sure to point out that it should be washed in cold water and never pressed.
-The thermolaminated collar and cuffs on our Apollo and Archive dress shirts are ultra-sensitive to harsh detergents, and direct heat can cause them to melt.
+The thermolaminated collar and cuffs on our dress shirts are ultra-sensitive to harsh detergents, and direct heat can cause them to melt.

 Ironing is not required, and should be avoided when possible.
 In most cases, wearing the shirts for a few minutes will cause wrinkles to disappear due to your body heat.
 If ironing is necessary, be sure to use the coolest setting possible and quick strokes (i.e. don’t leave the iron on the material for prolonged periods of time).
 Steaming is a great alternative to ironing.